InSourceIO/InSourceIO.github.io/_posts/articles/2018-05-31-stateless-api-security-with-spring-boot-part-2.md

 What we have here is a stateless application that uses no session management (no Cookies for you) and yet can cache user details (actually API consumers) as close to the application as we like.
 Using the caching layer, you can define when and how often your user details expire or are purged, etc.

-With caching in place, our API calls to load the `Authentication` into the `SecurityContext` does not exhibit such a terrible performance penalty.
+With caching in place, our API calls to load the `Authentication` into the `SecurityContext` do not exhibit such a terrible performance penalty.

 ## Conclusion